grodansparadis/vscp-doc-spec/class2.level1.aol.md

-# Class=50 (0x32) - Alert On LAN

-    CLASS1.AOL
+# Class=562 (0x0232) - Class2 Level I AOL

+    CLASS2.LEVEL1.AOL

 ## Description

-AOL Event.
-The main idea of AOL is to send warnings to remote administrators about different PC conditions using a LAN.
-Info here [https://en.wikipedia.org/wiki/Alert_on_LAN](https://en.wikipedia.org/wiki/Alert_on_LAN)
+This class mirrors the [CLASS1.AOL](./class1.aol.md) class but use a different data format with a GUID stored in the first 16 bytes of the data followed by the standard data thus offset with 16-bytes.

+See [CLASS2.PROTOCOL1](./class2.protocol1.md) for more information on the data format.
 ## Type=0 (0x00) - General event
-    VSCP_TYPE_AOL_GENERAL
-General Event.
+    VSCP_TYPE_AOL_GENERALGeneral Event.
 ----

 ## Type=1 (0x01) - System unplugged from power source
-    VSCP_TYPE_AOL_UNPLUGGED_POWER
-This node was unplugged from its power source.
+    VSCP_TYPE_AOL_UNPLUGGED_POWERThis node was unplugged from its power source.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |